About The Project

 When volunteering during Nepal’s winter months (particularly December, January and February) warm clothes and a heavy sleeping bag are recommended.

-During the weekends and fourth and final week of this placement volunteers have the opportunity to see some of the incredible sites this country has to offer.
-Here is a sample of what you might expect to see and do:
+Either during the weekends, and/or in the fourth and final week of this placement, volunteers have the opportunity to see some of the incredible sites this country has to offer.
+The timing of trips is dependent on volunteer schedules and will be arranged by the local team.

 Spend two nights and three days on a Jungle Safari in famous Chitwan National Park.
 Located 200 kms south of Kathmandu Valley, Chitwan is known as Asia's best Wildlife Reserve and offers the opportunity to view tigers, one horn rhino, elephant, deer and a variety of birds; all within the stunning natural beauty of this World Heritage Listed National Park.